The Web

 some

 relationship-requisites (below) and not others.
-All four sets of factors

-must be present "often enough," as judged by each partner for an
+must be present "often enough," as judged by each partner. for an

 enduring, mutually-satisfying relationship.